What keeps CEOs up at night? According to a recent Conference Board survey, one of the top challenges facing organizations today is innovation.

 Do not limit your attendee list to creative people alone.
 You want analytical people working alongside great planners.
 The data-driven individuals will help ensure you are focused on the opportunities with the greatest potential value, while planners will help predict any potential implementation challenges.

-3. Group Think & Single Threading
+3. Group Think and Single Threading

 Most brainstorming sessions are set up to have a leader at the front and only one person speaking at a time.